Ancient Portfolio

 APT principle: enduring portfolios should not rely solely on rising asset prices.

-This pillar assesses the strength and durability of rental income, productive businesses, secured lending, royalties and productive land.
+This pillar assesses rental income, productive businesses, secured lending, royalties and productive land.

 Anti-Fiat Position